Written and updated by Ruqin

 3. How to Get to Nanjing Road in Shanghai

-People’s Square Station (Lines 1, 2, and 8): This station puts you right between Nanjing East and West Roads, allowing you to explore both sides.
+Two other stations also work well depending on what you want to see.
+People’s Square Station (Lines 1, 2, and 8) sits right between Nanjing East and Nanjing West Roads, making it a practical starting point if you plan to explore both areas.

 4. Nanjing Road Shopping Hours